RPI-ITWS/ITWS2110-team14/lab1/millen11/README.md

 ISSUES THAT AROSE:
    1. Floating summary text rightward next to headshot a.)
 Fixed using margin-right and fixing headshots sizing

    2. Creating universal sizing for headshots on index.html a.)
 Figure out a balance between size and lack of stretch, I ended up applying a height and width of 200 and 150 pixels respectively

    3. Getting snippets from summaries and displaying it on index.html a.)
 I was going to use a technique similar to Lab 8 in Intro to get data from a JSON file and display a small portion of a members summary on the index.html.
 However, that approach was a bit too much for this assignment.

    4. Centering major and role on index next to headshot a.)
 I just moved the paragraph tags that contained the major and role above the headshots.
 Order does matter in tags, did not realize at first (yikes)

    5. My major and role formatting being wonky a.)
 For some reason my major and role formatting drifted to the bottom left of my headshot, however I wanted it in the "middle" right of the headshot. b.)
 The issue is it's long length, so I have to find a way to create a certain size for the info c.)
-Alex just used padding and percentages instead of pixels to fix this
+Alex just used padding and percentages instead of pixeles to fix this

    6. Skills section indented more than all others a.)
 It was in the experience div, making it a child of such the other subsections

-   7. Footer not centered, despite using text-align:center
+   7. Footer not centered, despite using text-align:center a.)
+Needed to create an id to center the footer's child: <p>

+   8. Personal info and objective formatting overlapping a.)